History and Mission

 Ways to Support

 Were you impacted by your visit to Tryon Palace, or one of our many programs?
 Would you like to make a donation in support of the many historical and educational experiences offered?
-After the Palace was built in 1770 – till it burned in 1790, it’s original grandeur had fallen to ruin from lack of funding to maintain it.
 Your membership will make a difference in our efforts to preserve Tryon Palace, and continue to share the stories of North Carolina’s history that helped shape our nation.

 Become a Member